-As a result of these efforts, Malaga Financial Corporation posted record earnings for the 5th consecutive year.
-This was the result of an increase in net interest income and an improvement in operations that together contributed to an earnings increase of \$1,267,000 or 7% from the prior year's record earnings.
+2020 was a year that presented challenges unlike any previously experienced.
+The pandemic took hold toward the end of the 1st Quarter followed by the severe economic impact in the 2nd Quarter.
+We continue to struggle with these issues in 2021 and anticipate continuing to do so throughout the remainder of the year.
+Fortunately, vaccination efforts are well underway and we believe brighter days are ahead.
+In spite of these extraordinary events, Malaga Financial Corporation posted increased earnings for the 6th consecutive year.
+This was the result of an increase in net interest income and an improvement in operations that together contributed to an earnings increase of \$2,947,000 or 19% from the prior year's record earnings.

-Shareholders were rewarded with \$1.00 per share cash dividends during the year in addition to the 5th consecutive year-end 5% common stock dividend.
-Total cash dividends paid in 2021 increased by \$391,000 compared to the prior year, primarily as a result of the stock dividend issued at year-end 2020.
+Shareholders were rewarded with \$1.00 per share cash dividends during the year in addition to the 4th consecutive year-end 5% common stock dividend.
+Total cash dividends paid in 2020 increased by \$371,436 compared to the prior year, primarily as a result of the stock dividend issued at year-end 2019.

-Competition for quality loans continued to be significant; however, our increased marketing and origination efforts enabled us to achieve modest growth in our loan portfolio.
-To address uncertainty in the real estate market, we tightened our underwriting guidelines early in 2020 and continue to adhere to our conservative asset selection standards.
+Competition for quality loans and deposits continued to be significant; however, our increased marketing and origination efforts enabled us to achieve modest growth in our loan portfolio.
+To address uncertainty in the real estate market, we tightened our underwriting guidelines early in 2020 and continue to adhere to those standards currently.
 The growth in the loan portfolio provided an increase in net interest income which, along with tight control of non-interest expense, mitigated the effects of disruption in the market.

-Highlights of 2021 are as follows:
+Highlights of 2020 are as follows:

-- Book value per share increased from \$19.35 to \$20.81 after adjusting for the issuance of the 5% common stock dividend - Earnings per share of \$2.42 (basic and fully diluted) compared to \$2.27 (basic and fully diluted) after adjusting for the issuance of the 5% common stock dividend - Net income of \$19.6 million - Return on average equity (ROE) was 12.04% - Return on average assets (ROA) was 1.41% - · Excellent credit quality with no non-performing assets/foreclosures at year-end - Capital levels remained stable with a 12.30% core capital ratio and a 22.02% risk-based ratio at year-end 2021, substantially exceeding the minimum "well-capitalized" requirements of 5% and 10%, respectively - Net loans at December 31, 2021 were \$1.246 billion, up \$53.0 million or 4% from prior year-end
+- Book value per share increased from \$18.89 to \$20.32 after adjusting for the issuance of the 5% common stock dividend - Earnings per share of \$2.38 (basic and fully diluted) compared to \$2.01 (basic) and \$2.00 (fully diluted) after adjusting for the issuance of the 5% common stock dividend - Net income of \$18.3 million - Return on average equity (ROE) was 12.15% - Return on average assets (ROA) was 1.43% - Excellent credit quality with no non-performing assets/foreclosures at year-end - Capital levels remained stable with a 12.80% core capital ratio and a 22.76% risk-based ratio at year-end 2020, substantially exceeding the minimum "well-capitalized" requirements of 5% and 10%, respectively - Net loans at December 31, 2020 were \$1.193 billion, up \$53.0 million or 5% from prior year-end

-Malaga Bank was awarded the Bauer Financial Inc. premier Top 5-Star rating for the 56th consecutive quarter as of December 2021.
+Malaga Bank was awarded the Bauer Financial Inc. premier Top 5-Star rating for the 52nd consecutive quarter as of December 2020.
 Bauer Financial Inc. is one of the nation's leading independent bank rating and research firms.
-In July 2021, Malaga Bank was once again awarded the Daily Breeze 30th annual Reader's Choice Award as South Bay's Best Bank.
+In July 2020, Malaga Bank was once again awarded the Daily Breeze 29th annual Reader's Choice Award as South Bay's Best Bank.

-We anticipate 2022 will present new challenges as the interest rate environment shifts and potentially affects the economy; however, we are committed to addressing the obstacles ahead and anticipate the continued success of Malaga Financial Corporation and its subsidiary, Malaga Bank.
+We expect 2021 to continue to be challenging; however, we believe we are positioned to address the obstacles ahead and anticipate the continued success of Malaga Financial Corporation and its subsidiary, Malaga Bank.